20 year old Bradford Man Logan Tripodi will spend four to 18 months in jail.

 knowledge of emergency plans at work, school, and other areas of your

 community.
-It’s also very important to have an established meeting place in
+Its also very important to have an established meeting place in

 case you are separated before or during a disaster.